 Last April I had a chance play at the Flute Festival of Krakow’s Academy of Music, organized by the wonderful Wiesiek Suruło.
-There for the first time I dared to perform a piece of my own, and had the added bonus of sharing the stage with stellar flutists like Wiesiek, Anna Garzuly-Wahlgren and Sarah Louvion.
+There I premiered a piece of my own, and had the added bonus of sharing the stage with stellar flutists like Wiesiek, Anna Garzuly-Wahlgren and Sarah Louvion.

 However, the graphics I used in Thunder and Lightning are bare-bones.
 I could have gone to town with musical staves and added fingerings to create a very elegant looking score, but decided to keep it simple for the first trial.
 Besides, the piece is improvised, so I wanted to keep it as free as possible.
 But you can find suggested melodic material and the multiphonic fingerings I used as well as the links and instructions for the software here (if you need it):